Lolu chungechunge lwavalwa lwabekwa kunqolobane. Uyacelwa ubuze umbuzo omusha uma udinga usizo.

 - If you use the Ghostery extension, please update to 5.0.3 to resolve a known problem with high memory usage and hangs.
 Usually you can do this from the add-ons page: orange Firefox button (or Tools menu) > Add-ons > "gear" button > "Check for Updates"

 - Do you notice any difference in Firefox's Safe Mode?
 (More details below.)

 - In case you haven't already reviewed it, here is the support article on troubleshooting hangs: Firefox hangs or is not responding - How to fix.

 - If Firefox crashes (shuts down), can you post some recent crash IDs?
-This article describes how to extract and share crash IDs: Firefox crashes - Troubleshoot, prevent and get help fixing crashes.
+This article describes how to extract and share crash IDs: Troubleshoot Firefox crashes (closing or quitting unexpectedly).
 For more personalized assistance (it's confusing getting replies for lots of different peoples' crashes) you can start a new thread here: https://support.mozilla.org/questions/new/desktop/fix-problems

 Firefox's Safe Mode is a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using

 Help > Restart with Add-ons Disabled

 In the dialog, click "Start in Safe Mode" (not Reset)

 I not using the ff extension you comment..